 There are plenty of reasons this makes sense.
-Romo is an X-and-O nerd whose contribution to the offensive game-planning and play-calling is likely to be of value.
+Romo is an X's and O's nerd whose contribution to the offensive game planning and play calling is likely to be of value.
 And even if Dallas doesn't end up running the plays he prefers every time, his increased level of investment in the process is likely to help things go more smoothly for him and coach Jason Garrett on game days.
 This idea is not, on its face, a bad idea.

 But it's worth examining what this means for the franchise in the big picture.
 The Cowboys are now, for better or for worse, all-in on Romo to an unprecedented and precarious extent.
 Signing him long-term and increasing the power he wields within the building means that Romo, now more than ever, controls the Cowboys' fate for the foreseeable future.
 The number of things riding on his ability to elevate the team to playoff-caliber and championship-caliber levels has increased dramatically.

 Take Garrett, for example.
 Whether Garrett succeeds as a legitimate NFL head coach rests more than ever on Romo.
 If Romo isn't up to this new task and the Cowboys flop in 2013, Garrett's job status becomes more tenuous than ever.
 Maybe Jones doesn't fire him, because he's stubborn and has strong personal feelings for Garrett.
 But another disappointing year in Dallas would be grist for the theory that Jones is the only one who thinks Garrett has a future as a great NFL coach.